iretiola-007/Craft-Log/README.md

-# Dev-Chronicle
+# Craft Log
-Document your daily progress with Dev Chronicle.
+Document your daily progress with Craft Log.